 Zoar

-Books 'n Things - This bookstore is said to be haunted by a ghost of a tinsmith who once lived there.
+Books ‘n Things – This bookstore is said to be haunted by the ghost of a tinsmith who once lived there.
 The aroma of coffee is often smelled when no coffee is being made.
-The ghost often rocks back and forth in a rocking chair and has been known to tuck in the store's owners at night.
+The ghost often rocks back and forth in a rocking chair and has been known to tuck in the store’s owners at night.

-Cedar Mills Bed & Breakfast - Formerly a cabinet shop, a worker in the mid 1800s reported that the ghost of an Indian visited him, giving accurate predictions about the Civil War.
-The ghost predicted the outcome of the Battle of Gettysburg and President Abraham Lincoln's assassination.
+Cedar Mills Bed & Breakfast – Formerly a cabinet shop, a worker in the mid-1800s reported that the ghost of an Indian visited him, giving accurate predictions about the Civil War.
+The ghost predicted the outcome of the Battle of Gettysburg and President Abraham Lincoln’s assassination.
 It is not known if the Indian still visits the building.

 Cowger House - The ghostly voice of a man named PJ can sometimes be heard in this bed and breakfast.
 He is believed to be a former owner of the house.